DongDongSunny/tron-docker-main/tools/trond/docs/trond_snapshot.md

 ### Synopsis

-Commands used for downloading node's snapshot, such as:
+Commands used for downloading node's snapshot, such as:<br>
-	1. show available snapshot source
+	1. show available snapshot source<br>
-	2. list available snapshots in target source
+	2. list available snapshots in target source<br>
 	3. download target snapshot